 Feeling safe with your therapist is imperative and most therapists take professional and ethical conduct very seriously.
 If you feel like your therapist has behaved unethically or unprofessionally, you may want to consider seeking alternative therapeutic support.
 For example, you should never feel unsafe or harassed in a session.
 Another big red flag is if your therapist breaches confidentiality.
 Unfortunately, this breaks trust and can cause you to worry that what you are sharing may not remain private.
 Ultimately, misconduct of these sorts is reflected in your ability to receive proper treatment and experience progress.
 Therefore, taking the time to find someone new may be your best option.

 Other conduct causing concern may be more situational.
 For example, you notice your therapist is looking at their phone while you’re talking.
 Naturally, you expect your therapist to be attentive and listen to you, so seeing them distracted could be hurtful.
 However, something like this might be worth talking about.
 Maybe they are in the middle of a family emergency and were trying not to bring it into your session.
 One might assume that there’s a correct, professional way to handle these kinds of things but some situations are tricky or ambiguous.
 If something seems like a minor lapse, consider discussing it with your therapist.
-However, an accumulation of minor lapses may be sufficient reason to look for another therapist.
+However, an accumulation of minor lapses may be a sufficient reason to look for another therapist.

 You Feel Like You’re No Longer Making Progress